LahlouS/mcp-pg-koyeb-gradio/Article.md

 ### Testing the server

-Once the server is deployed on Koyeb, we can try out our server using Claude Desktop. the result you'll get might vary a lot depending on the client you use.
+Once the server is deployed on Koyeb, we can try it out using Claude Desktop. the result you'll get might vary a lot depending on the client you use.

 Claude Desktop seem to be most easy to use with the best results.